How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Lakers take to the home court of the Trail Blazers on Friday at 10:00 PM ET.
+The Pelicans look to pull off a road win at the Clippers on Friday at 10:30 PM ET.

 How to Watch